SanketMhamal/Project-C_source/README.md

 - **Character Selection**: Choose from a roster of diverse characters, each with unique abilities and fighting styles.
 - **Arena Variety**: Battle in multiple arenas, each with different environments and hazards to keep the gameplay fresh.

+## Technologies Used

+### 1. C++
+- The core game mechanics, logic, and functionality are built using **C++**, ensuring high performance and flexibility for complex interactions in the game.

+### 2. Unreal Engine
+- **Unreal Engine** powers the game's graphics and physics, providing stunning visuals, dynamic lighting, and realistic character animations.
+Unreal's Blueprint system and C++ integration were leveraged to create smooth and immersive gameplay.

+### 3. Blender
+- **Blender** was used for creating and modeling the 3D environments, arenas, and some of the character assets.
+Its robust tools allowed for detailed sculpting and texturing, bringing life to the game's world.

+### 4. Mixamo
+- Character animations were sourced and customized using **Mixamo**.
+This allowed for fluid, realistic animations for the diverse character roster, ensuring high-quality movement and attack patterns.

+### 5. Character Creator 4
+- The character design and customization were done using **Character Creator 4**.
+This tool was instrumental in building the diverse cast of characters with distinct looks, personalities, and fighting styles.

 ## Gameplay

 In *Project C*, two players can face off locally.
 Players select a character from a list of unique fighters, each offering different playstyles and skills.
 After choosing a character, players can then select an arena to fight in.
 The arenas feature different terrains, obstacles, and visuals, adding another layer of strategy to the fight.